Aircraft Maintenance Engineering Salary in India & Abroad

 • Master Technician (Master Tech)

-• Trainee AME
+• Trainee Aircraft Maintenance Engineer

-• Licensed AME
+• Licensed Aircraft Maintenance Engineer

-You continue in the Technician or Trainee AME stages until you successfully complete all module examinations, the required maintenance experience, and the DGCA Skill Test for your specific licence category.
+all module examinations, the required maintenance experience, and the DGCA Skill Test for your specific license category.

 Aircraft Maintenance Engineering Salary Breakdown